mikezielonkadotcom/wp-category-customization/README.txt

 = How the option is named in the backend? =

-The custom category title is named as "Page Title" in the add/edit category pages.
+The custom category title is named "Page Title" in the add/edit category pages.

 = What taxonomies are supported? =